Projectionsz/worlds-documentation/docs/monetization/Monetization.md

 **Task**: Build a "Battle Pass" system.
 Create a series of 10 challenges.
 Players can progress for free to unlock 5 rewards.
 Sell a "Premium Pass" IWP for $9.99 that allows players to unlock all 10 rewards as they complete the challenges.

 ### Advanced Challenge
 **Task**: Create a pitch deck for your world.
-Take screenshots of your most engaging areas, pull your best metrics from the Creator Portal—like your PU (Percent of Paying Users) and ARPPU (Average Revenue per Paying User)—and write a one-page summary.
+Take screenshots of your most engaging areas, pull your best metrics from the Creator Portal, like your PU (Percent of Paying Users) and ARPPU (Average Revenue per Paying User) and write a one-page summary.
 You can use this to approach brands for sponsorships or to get commission work.

-### Further Assistance
-For any questions or further assistance, creators are encouraged to join the discussion on the [Creator Forums](https://communityforums.atmeta.com/category/Meta_Horizon_Creator_Forums) or join a live mentor session.